GOALETE/goaletemeet/docs/pricing-guide.md

 console.log(formatPrice(customAmount)); // "Rs.
 1234"
 ```

+## Family Plan Subscription Process

+### Overview

+The Monthly Family Plan allows two users to register under a single payment, creating two separate user accounts with their own subscriptions.

+### Frontend Implementation

+1. **Registration Form**:
+   - Shows additional fields for the second person when "Monthly Family" is selected
+   - Collects name, email, and phone for both users
+   - Validates both sets of user information

+2. **Payment Process**:
+   - Creates a single Razorpay order for the total amount (Rs.
+4499)
+   - On successful payment, sends both users' information to the backend

+### Backend Implementation

+1. **User Creation**:
+   - Creates two separate user records in the database
+   - Each user has their own unique ID and credentials

+2. **Subscription Records**:
+   - Creates two subscription records in the database
+   - Each subscription has:
+     - Half the total amount (Rs.
+2249.50 each)
+     - Same start and end dates
+     - Linked to their respective user ID

+3. **Payment Processing**:
+   - Single payment record in Razorpay
+   - Both subscription IDs are associated with this payment
+   - Payment success updates both subscriptions

+### Implementation Details

+For developers implementing or modifying the family plan:

+1. **In `lib/pricing.ts`**:
+   - The `monthlyFamily` plan type is defined with amount, display, duration, and name

+2. **In `RegistrationForm.tsx`**:
+   - Conditional rendering for second user fields
+   - Modified form validation and submission logic
+   - Handles subscriptionId (single) and subscriptionIds (array) formats

+3. **In `api/createOrder/route.ts`**:
+   - Handles both single user and family plan registrations
+   - Creates multiple records for family plans
+   - Ensures emails are sent to all users

 ## How to Update Prices

 When you need to change the pricing, simply update the values in `lib/pricing.ts`.
 The changes will automatically propagate to all parts of the application that use this centralized configuration.